-• Install the front fork in the fork clamps, and tighten the lower fork clamp bolt only.
+Install the front fork in the fork clamps, and tighten the fork lower clamp bolt only.

-Torque - Lower Front Fork Clamp Bolt: 34 N·m (3.5 kgf·m, 25 ft·lb)
+Torque - Front Fork Lower Clamp Bolt: 34 N·m (3.5 kgf·m, 25 ft·lb)

 - O Tighten the two clamp bolts alternately two times to ensure even tightening torque. - Install: Collar - Put the plug and new stopper ring in the inner tube. - Push down the top plug [A], and install the stopper ring [B] into the groove in the inner tube. - Install the cap and reinstall the front fork correctly (see Front Fork Installation).